 To answer these questions, we need to talk about the most critical metric to achieve growth on your eCommerce website: Revenue Per Visitor (RPV).
 So, let’s start by defining what exactly it is.

 According to Optimizely: “Revenue per Visitor (RPV) is a measurement of the amount of money generated each time a customer visits your website.
 It is calculated by dividing the total revenue by the total number of visitors to your site, and is a method of estimating the value of each additional visitor.”

-But before we start, here are some key takeaways that we’ll also explore further in this article:
+Before we get into why this is so valuable to Shopify merchants, here are some key takeaways that we’ll also explore further in this article:

 - Popular eCommerce website metrics and how they interact with each other

 - How increasing RPV using personalization can increase your revenue overall

 - What merchants may be doing wrong when they optimize for the wrong metric